Central

 Where we work in Central Province

-We work in Bwacha Township in Kabwe, the capital of Central Province.
+We work with two partners in Central Province, in Kabanana on the outskirts of the capital city, Lusaka, and in Bwacha Township in Kabwe, the capital of Central Province.
 100km north of Lusaka, Kabwe is in the heart of what is known as the Copperbelt.
 Above all, Kabwe has the dubious reputation of being named the world’s most toxic town by pollution experts due to a century of lead mining and smelting.
 Although the mines closed in 1994 the dusty soil in the surrounding area still has extreme levels of lead.

 More than one third of the population of Kabwe live in lead-contaminated townships and this can cause many problems.
 For instance, children exposed to lead contamination can experience reading and learning challenges and can lead to a range of disabilities.
 Human Rights Watch research found that lead contamination in Kabwe has a disproportionate impact on those living in deprived areas.